sunyingao/sunyingao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final year undergraduate student from [School of Humanities and Social Science](https://shss.hkust.edu.hk), [Hong Kong University of Science and Technology](https://hkust.edu.hk), majoring in Quantitative Social Analysis.
+I'm a final year undergraduate student from [Division of Social Science](https://shss.hkust.edu.hk/divisions/social_science), [Hong Kong University of Science and Technology](https://hkust.edu.hk), majoring in Quantitative Social Analysis.
 My research interest includes quantitative history and political science.
 I am currently exploring how religious architecture can engage in  landlocke China's community governance.

-I am very fortunate to be advised by [Prof. David ZWEIG](https://www.drdavidzweig.com/about-dz/) from School of Humanities and Social Science, Hong Kong University of Science and Technology.
-I am also advised by [Prof. David HENDRY](https://sosc.hkust.edu.hk/people/david-hendry) from School of Humanities and Social Science, Hong Kong University of Science and Technology.
+I am very fortunate to be advised by [Prof. David ZWEIG](https://www.drdavidzweig.com/about-dz/) from Division of Social Science, Hong Kong University of Science and Technology.
+I am also advised by [Prof. David HENDRY](https://sosc.hkust.edu.hk/people/david-hendry) from Division of Social Science, Hong Kong University of Science and Technology.